MyGitHubSite/Udacity-CarND-Project2-Traffic-Sign-Classifier/writeup.md

 In the final entry in the table I went for a large run with 50% dropout and a lighly lower learning rate.
 It did not beat one of my more simple runs so it was not used in my final model.

-The architecture which gave me the best validation accuracy was model #4 with layer depths 128 and 32.
+The architecture which gave me the best validation accuracy was entry #4 with layer depths 128 and 32.

-Here is a training, validation and test plot for model #4 with layer depths 128 and 32.
+Here is a training, validation and test plot for entry #4 with layer depths 128 and 32.

 ![Train_Validation_Test_Accuracy](/images/Training_Accuracy30.png)

-For my final model I used the architecture of model #4 in the table but with only 30 epochs.
+For my final model I used the architecture of entry #4 (layer depths 128 and 32) in the table but with only 30 epochs.
 The final model results were:

 * training set accuracy of: 1.000
 * validation set accuracy of: 0.975